“How many fear the dark only

 “I know everything about you, but now Gori knows what I already knew.
 He is all seeing, a pity, I must either kill you or make you bow to our Emperor.”

-Ayana’s heart skipped a beat.
+Anika’s heart skipped a beat.
 He knew her name, he knew what she was all along.
 She turned to Tarnink; she could see his face firm and courageous.
-His voice was echoed the courage she needed
+His voice echoed the courage she needed

 “Spare her, she is young Lord Arajuan, she knows no better,” Tarnink stepped forward, “I will even take her place, question me.
 Leave her alone.”